mkazuyuki/docs/howto-extend-md-resource.md

 	8. if you changed [Execute initial mkfs] parameter in above
 	   [File] menu > [Apply Configuration]

-2. On the both VM console, set the cluster not to start automatically
+2. On the both VM console, set the cluster services not to start automatically.

 		# systemctl disable clusterpro
 		# systemctl disable clusterpro_md

-	On either of the VM console, shutdown the cluster
+3. On either of the VM console, issue *clpstdn* command to shutdown the cluster.

 		# clpstdn

 	The both nodes become power-off

-3. On vSphere Client, for both VM, extend the size of the virtual HDD (.vmdk) which contains data-partition of the MD resource, then power-on the VM.
+4. On vSphere Client, for both VM, extend the size of the virtual HDD (.vmdk) which contains data-partition of the MD resource, then power-on the VM.

 	https://kb.vmware.com/selfservice/microsites/search.do?cmd=displayKC&docType=kc&docTypeID=DT_KB_1_1&externalId=1007266

-4. extend the data-partition of the MD resource
+5. On the both VM console, extend the data-partition of the MD resource.

 		# fdisk /dev/sdb
 		# resize2fs /dev/sdb2